What is Rollover Relief and when does it apply? What are the conditions?

 What is Rollover Relief?

-Rollover Relief applies when trading assets are sold and new trading assets are purchased using the proceeds.
+Rollover Relief can apply when trading assets are sold and new trading assets are purchased using the proceeds.
 It is available to both individuals and companies.

-• A capital gain on the disposal of a trading asset can be deferred by rolling it over against the cost of another business asset.
+- Rollover Relief allows a capital gain made on the disposal of a business asset to be deferred by rolling it over against the cost of acquiring a replacement business asset or assets.

-• The Capital Gains Tax (CGT) cost of the new asset is reduced by the gain so that when the replacement asset is sold the gain comes back because of the reduced deductible cost.
+- The Capital Gains Tax (CGT) cost of the new asset is reduced by the rolled-over gain so that when the replacement asset is sold the gain comes back because of the reduced deductible cost.

 For example: John sells Briar Cottage Tea Rooms for £400,000, making a gain of £100,000.
 He uses all of the proceeds to buy a gift shop and rolls over the gain.
 His CGT base cost for the shop is £300,000.